 This article had the effect of kindling the crazy notion of writing about my projects, and that became a career.
-I was 22 at the time, living in an apartment in Kentucky, doing all I could to escape employment.
+I was 21 at the time, living in an apartment in Kentucky, starting a microprocessor business to escape employment.
 A photo of my living room, including the machine and the amazing Model 28 teletype, is below the article.

 Interfacing a Teletypewriter with an IC Microprocessor